OpenPress-ai/openpress.ai/agents/blocks.md

 ## Theme System

-The new theme system allows for specifying colors at the page level, which can then be used throughout the blocks.
+The new theme system allows for specifying colors, typography, spacing, and breakpoints at the page level, which can then be used throughout the blocks.
 This is done using the `theme` property in the page schema.
-Colors can be referenced in block attributes using the `{{theme.colorName}}` syntax.
+Theme values can be referenced in block attributes using the `{{theme.category.property}}` syntax.

 ## Initial Block Types